-The doctors in clinic will see you and test your blood before each cycle of chemotherapy.
+The doctors in clinic will see you and have your blood tested before each cycle of chemotherapy.
 You will have regular scans while on treatment to assess your response.
 Treatment may be delayed if your blood count is not at a suitable level.

 This information sheet should be read together with the booklet Chemotherapy; your questions answered.
 This booklet offers general information about chemotherapy and details many of the side effects and how to manage them.
-If you have yet received this booklet, please ask for it along with any others mentioned in this information sheet.
+If you have not yet received this booklet, please ask for it along with any others mentioned in this information sheet.

-Side effects
+Side effects of chemotherapy

-All drugs can have some side effects and this includes PCEBO chemotherapy.
+All drugs can have some side effects and this includes P-MitCEBO chemotherapy.
 These vary and for some people they may not occur.

-The more common side effects of PCEBO chemotherapy are:
+The more common side effects of P-MitCEBO chemotherapy are:

 - Tiredness or lethargy during your chemotherapy, you may become very tired a few days following treatment.
 Pace yourself and rest as necessary. - Low blood count chemotherapy temporarily reduces the rate at which blood cells are produced in your bone marrow.
-This may cause: - Anaemia (low red cell count) you may need blood transfusions. - Neutropenia (low white cell count) this may increase your risk of developing an infection, which may be serious and life threatening. - Thrombocytopenia (low platelet count) which may increase your tendency to bleeding you may need platelet transfusions.
+This may cause: - o anaemia (low red cell count) you may need blood transfusions. - o neutropenia (low white cell count) this may increase your risk of developing an infection, which may be serious and life threatening. - thrombocytopenia (low platelet count) which may increase your tendency to bleeding you may need platelet transfusions.

-If you feel unwell at any time or have a temperature (37.5°C/99.5°F or higher or 35.
-5 °C/95.9 °F or lower) you should contact the hospital immediately as you may need to be admitted for intravenous antibiotics.
+If you feel unwell at any time or have a temperature (37.5°C/99.5°F or higher or 35.5 °C/95.9°F or lower) you should contact the hospital immediately as you may need to be admitted for intravenous antibiotics.
 For further information please refer to The Royal Marsden booklet Chemotherapy your questions answered.